ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Identify a signficant gap in the market that you feel you and your team has the expertise to bridge

 ## Early founding skills
+Do you have what it takes to start and build a company?

 - Risk taking...sacrificing the present for the future pay off
 - Going with ambiguity and unknowns
 - Learning quickly